ThunderMage/CS-499/README.md

 ### CS-499 - George Kalioras

+This is C++ code that, when executed, simulates a simple tabletop game called "Left Center Right", in which chips (points) are passed between players or removed from the game based on die rolls, until only one player with chips remains.

 **The following are video links to the code review I recorded before making any enhancements to the artifact**

 Code Review .mov via Google Drive: